theshobhitsingh/simon_says/README.md

 You can play a live demo of the game here (https://theshobhitsingh.github.io/simon_says).

 ## Contributing
 Contributions are welcome!
-If you have ideas for improvements or encounter any issues, please open an issue or submit a pull request.
+If you have ideas for improvements or encounter any issues, please open an issue or submit a pull request.<br>
 Enjoy playing Simon Says!
 If you have any questions or feedback, feel free to reach out.

+# Developer
+***Shobhit Singh***